jdswalker/Interpreter-in-Prolog/README.md

 `int main ( int input ) = input + 3`

-**First**, the code in `tokenizer.pl` reads this as space-delimited text and create a list of tokens.
+**First**, the code in `tokenizer.pl` reads this as whitespace-delimited text and create a list of tokens.

 **Second**, the code in `lexer.pl` uses the token list to create a lexed list of identified token types.